-Owners are responsible for payment of all fines levied and costs incurred related to damages resulting from violations of the association’s governing documents (including these Rules and Regulations and the bylaws).
+Owners are responsible for payment of all fines levied and costs incurred related to damages resulting from violations of the association’s governing documents (including these Rules and Regulations, the bylaws and all association rules and regulations and association policies and procedures).

 Member Complaints

-Owners will attempt in good faith to resolve any dispute among themselves and their respective guests and tenants amicably before the making of any formal complaint to the Board of Directors.
+Owners will attempt in good faith to resolve any dispute among themselves and their respective guests and tenants amicably before making any formal complaint to the Board of Directors.
 A formal complaint regarding violations of the governing documents and other matters relating to the operation of the association and use and maintenance of the property may be made by owners (and not their guests or tenants) in writing and submitted to the Board of Directors.
-The formal complaint must identify the owner making the complaint, the offending owner, a reasonably detailed description of the complaint, including the provision of the governing documents that was violated, the times the violation were observed, the steps taken by the disputing owners to resolve the dispute prior to submission of the formal complaint and all other relevant information.
-The Board of Directors has full discretion whether or not to pursue the Member Violations Policy (described below), and its written decision, delivered to the disputing owners in writing by email or to the mailing address on file with the secretary of the association no later than 10 business days following receipt of the formal complaint, will be final.
+The formal complaint must identify the owner making the complaint, the offending owner, a reasonably detailed description of the complaint, including the provision(s) of the governing documents that was violated, the times the violations were observed, the steps taken by the disputing owners to resolve the dispute prior to submission of the formal complaint and all other relevant information.
+The Board of Directors has full discretion whether or not to pursue the Member Violations Policy (described below), and its written decision, delivered to the disputing owners in writing to the email address or mailing address on file with the secretary of the association no later than 10 business days following receipt of the formal complaint, will be final.

-The association has no obligation to respond to complaints under any governing document or otherwise, made by any tenant.
+The association has no obligation to respond to complaints under any governing document or otherwise, made by any guest or tenant.

 Member Violations Policy

-It is the policy of the members and the Board of Directors to protect the rights and privileges of the owners and enforce the association's governing documents (such as the bylaws and these rules and regulations).
+It is the policy of the members and the Board of Directors to protect the rights and privileges of the owners and enforce the association's governing documents.
 In addition to provisions in the bylaws governing rights of the members with respect to violations of the governing documents, the following rules and regulations apply:

 1st Notice: Upon the initial determination by the Board of Directors of a violation of the governing documents as described in a formal complaint (referred to as the initial violation), a member of the Board of Directors will deliver written notice to the offending owner of such initial violation of any governing document in accordance with Section 7.05(a) of the bylaws to the email address or mailing address on record with the secretary of the association.
 Note that any time period for abatement of an alleged violation shall commence on the date of such notice, not the date of receipt by the offending owner, and that the same violation occurring within 12 months of the prior violation (even if abated and/or discontinued) will not be another initial violation, but will be considered a continuing violation to be dispensed as described below.